NicolasMSalas/eco395m_ml_coffee_trees/README.md

 I chose the linear regression as it allowed for the use of classic Time Series models.
 In this case, I am focusing on the ARMA(1,1), the GARCH(1,1) and the ARDL(1,1) models.
 I am using the ARMA model as the ACF/PACF graphs hint that the coffee data follows this model outline.
 The GARCH model was considered as it takes the conditiional heteroskedasticity of the values into account, which is used for financial time series models.
 The ARDL model is different when compared to the previous two as it takes other variables into consideration.
 The number of lags for each model was determined by looking for the combination that gave the smallest AIC, BIC, and MSE.
 Much like the KNN, the `temporal_train_test_split` was used to train and test the model while maintaining the order of the data.

 ## Chris
 I chose ridge regression because it handles multicollinearity really well and prevents overfitting with time series data that includes multiple correlated features (exchange rates, commodity prices, weather conditions...).
-Ridge regression  penalizes large coefficients, which helps stabilize predictions.
+Ridge regression is a linear model which penalizes large coefficients.
+The penalty shrinks large weights, which helps reduce variance in predictions.
 It's especially useful for dealing with noisy and highly correlated data.
+We're dealing with a lot of features and I wanted a straightforward way to incorporate them all without inflating the model parameters.

 # Results